Kokopelli-Interfaces/kokopelli-vcv/README.md

 # Modules For Structure

-These modules, provide the ability to record, loop, edit, playback, and sequence signals.
+These modules, provide the ability to record, loop, edit, playback, and sequence sigs.
 I designed the interface for fluidity and simple controls, making them suitable for live recording where one can not pause to click and clack.

-The signal captured may be audio, in which case, these modules act as a loop recorder that can create multi-layered musical sections, and then sequence these sections.
+The sig captured may be audio, in which case, these modules act as a loop recorder that can create multi-layered musical sections, and then sequence these sections.
 If capturing control voltage one could use these to record and sequence parameter automation, or as a keyframer.